 At the dental office of Keith Rudolph, DDS, we recommend that patients receive preventive care, which includes a full caries (decay) and periodontal exam and a teeth cleaning, a minimum of two times per year.
 These recall visits help our healthcare professionals to diagnose issues such as decay and periodontal disease before they become advanced.

 During your exam, your dental hygienist will thoroughly examine your teeth and gums for signs of tooth decay, gum disease, and other health problems.
-We may also want to take X-rays to see what is happening beneath the surface of your teeth and gums.
-Whether these X-rays are traditional or digital, the images provided will help us discover dental issues not visible to the naked eye.
+We may also want to take digital X-rays to see what is happening beneath the surface of your teeth and gums.
+These images will help us discover dental issues not visible to the naked eye.

 Next, your hygienist will carefully clean your teeth with a variety of tools to remove any hard mineral buildup (tartar) from your teeth.